-Instructor: Brown CRIT TH 205 The Classical Frankfurt School: The First Generation of Critical Theory 4 Units Terms offered: Fall 2017, Fall 2016, Spring 2016 This course will explore the founding texts of the Frankfurt School's first generation: Horkheimer, Adorno, Benjamin, Marcuse, Lowenthal, and their circle.
+Instructor: Brown Critique in 19th-Century Thought: Read Less [-] CRIT TH 205 The Classical Frankfurt School: The First Generation of Critical Theory 4 Units Terms offered: Fall 2016, Fall 2015, Spring 2015 This course will explore the founding texts of the Frankfurt School's first generation: Horkheimer, Adorno, Benjamin, Marcuse, Lowenthal, and their circle.
 It will follow the development of critical theory through its Weimar years, American exile, and return to postwar Germany.
-Rules & Requirements Prerequisites: Admission to the critical theory designated emphasis or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Critical Theory Graduate Group/Graduate Grading: Letter grade.
+The Classical Frankfurt School: The First Generation of Critical Theory: Read More [+] Rules & Requirements Prerequisites: Admission to the critical theory designated emphasis or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Critical Theory Graduate Group/Graduate Grading: Letter grade.

-Instructor: Jay CRIT TH 240 Contemporary Critique and Critical Theory 4 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 This course will explore various contemporary engagements with the foundations of critical theory in relation to other histories and locations.
+Instructor: Jay The Classical Frankfurt School: The First Generation of Critical Theory: Read Less [-] CRIT TH 240 Contemporary Critique and Critical Theory 4 Units Terms offered: Spring 2017, Fall 2016, Spring 2016 This course will explore various contemporary engagements with the foundations of critical theory in relation to other histories and locations.
 Topics will vary by instructor but may include: post-continental political theory, critique and the problem of political dissent and citizenship, gender and race in relation to critical practices, psychoanalysis, and literary and art theory and criticism.
-Rules & Requirements Prerequisites: Admission to the critical theory designated emphasis or consent of instructor Repeat rules: Course may be repeated for credit with consent of instructor.
+Contemporary Critique and Critical Theory: Read More [+] Rules & Requirements Prerequisites: Admission to the critical theory designated emphasis or consent of instructor Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Critical Theory Graduate Group/Graduate Grading: Letter grade.

-CRIT TH 290 Critical Theory Elective 2 - 4 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Critical Theory electives are taught by core and affiliated faculty in the Critical Theory program and offer important treatments of theoretical materials significant to the intellectual traditions of the program's course of study in nineteenth-century social theory and philosophy, Frankfurt School and related currents in theory and criticism, and contemporary critical theory.
+Contemporary Critique and Critical Theory: Read Less [-] CRIT TH 290 Critical Theory Elective 2 - 4 Units Terms offered: Spring 2018, Fall 2016, Spring 2016 Critical Theory electives are taught by core and affiliated faculty in the Critical Theory program and offer important treatments of theoretical materials significant to the intellectual traditions of the program's course of study in nineteenth-century social theory and philosophy, Frankfurt School and related currents in theory and criticism, and contemporary critical theory.
 In a typical Critical Theory elective, theoretical materials are presented in dialogue with an anthropological, artistic/aesthetic, economic, educational, historical, philosophical, political, rhetorical, sociological, or other disciplinary matrix that constitutes the course's primary materials for study and inquiry.
-Rules & Requirements Prerequisites: Admission to the Critical Theory Designated Emphasis or consent of the instructor Repeat rules: Course may be repeated for credit when topic changes.
+Critical Theory Elective: Read More [+] Rules & Requirements Prerequisites: Admission to the Critical Theory Designated Emphasis or consent of the instructor Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 2-3 hours of seminar per week Additional Details Subject/Course Level: Critical Theory Graduate Group/Graduate Grading: Letter grade.